 Mr. Margie has served in senior positions at the FCC and on Capitol Hill.
 He served as Legal Advisor to FCC Commissioner Michael J. Copps, where he advised the Commissioner on wireless, satellite, spectrum, and international issues.
 Prior to his work at the FCC, Mr. Margie served first as Legislative Counsel and then as Senior Commerce Counsel for Senator John D. Rockefeller IV.
-He advised the Senator on telecommunications, Internet, science and technology, intellectual property, and economic development policy.
+He advised the Senator on telecommunications, internet, science and technology, intellectual property, and economic development policy.
 Before joining Senator Rockefeller’s staff, he was an attorney at a Washington law firm.

-Mr. Margie was also Senior Director for Technology Partnerships at the United Nations Foundation, a foundation created by Ted Turner’s $1 Billion gift to the UN.
+Mr. Margie was also Senior Director for Technology Partnerships at the United Nations Foundation, a foundation created by Ted Turner’s gift to the UN.
 He directed a worldwide partnership with the Vodafone Group Foundation to use technology to advance mHealth and emergency-response communications.

 Mr. Margie received his law degree from the University of Chicago, with honors.
-He was the Editor-in-Chief of the University of Chicago Legal Forum.
+He was the Editor-in Chief of the University of Chicago Legal Forum.
 Mr. Margie received his B.A. from Haverford College, with honors.